revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-Node.JS relies on single-thread programming to execute functions.
-Monolith apps generally come with multiple functionalities, and a single-thread approach can delay services.
-Additionally, a single thread makes use of a single processor core and doesn’t fully utilize server capabilities.
-As a result, Node is not suitable for monolith apps that have a high load.
+Node.JS relies on single-thread programming to execute functions.Monolith apps generally come with multiple functionalities, and a single-thread approach can delay services.Additionally, a single thread makes use of a single processor core and doesn’t fully utilize server capabilities.As a result, Node is not suitable for monolith apps that have a high load.

 </blockquote>